minoa-lang/reference/src/items/extensions.md

 Doing this allows additional functionality to be added to any type that implements the trait.

 This comes a the caveat that all extensions need to have an implementation withing the extension.
-This is because when a trait is used as a [trait object type](../type-system/types/trait-object-types.md), the extension is not stored within the object's vtable, but is instead placed in a function utilizing the interface that is provided by the trait object itself.
+This is because when a trait is used as a [trait object type], the extension is not stored within the object's vtable, but is instead placed in a function utilizing the interface that is provided by the trait object itself.

+[trait object type]: ../type-system/types/trait-object-types.md